-- Knee and Joint Protection – this is the biggest appeal of the exercise bike right off the bat.
+This is the biggest appeal of the exercise bike right off the bat.
 Running, and upright exercise can be great, but there is a constant impact of the joints and knees.
 This can lead to problems over the long term that can prevent you from exercise.
 Cycling eliminates this high impact allowing your exercise periods to last longer without fear of injury.
 It’s the ideal choice for those with these issues or arthritis.

-- Improved V02 Max– Cyclists are some of the fittest athletes on earth.
+Cyclists are some of the fittest athletes on earth.
 Their ability to better utilize oxygen is on another level.
 This oxygen utilization is your V02 max, and it’s a great indicator of fitness.
 There are studies that show how cycling is one of the best ways to improve this.

-- Improved cardiovascular fitness – cycling is one of the ultimate ways to boost your heart and lung health.
+Cycling is one of the ultimate ways to boost your heart and lung health.
 Since you are in a supported position, the activity of pedaling directly engages your cardiovascular system.
 Your body doesn’t have to be supported and propelled like it would during upright exercise and the exercise bike fully engages the heart and lungs.
 The research shows how indoor cycling is an ideal way to improve aerobic health.

 How Long Should You Ride a Stationary Bike to Lose Weight?

 If you’re just getting started with exercise and wanting to lose some weight, you’ll want to ride a stationary bike at least 20-30 minutes a day.
 The sweet spot for overall health, and gradual, sustained weight loss is around 150 minutes per week.

 This can be broken up in a few different ways depending on if you want to exercise 3 days a week, 4 days, 5, or even more.
 It is a good idea, for overall health, and calorie burning, to exercise at least 20 minutes.
 As you progress in your health journey, you can increase the time spent riding.